≪ Go to our review of Winter Boots - Women's

 Kamik Momentum Review

-The Kamik Momentum shines with great all-around performance for a low sticker price.
-That's why we couldn't help but give it our Best Buy award!
-Ideal for casual around-town errands and outdoor chores like dog walking and snow shoveling, this boot earned high scores across most of our performance-oriented metrics.
-It is certainly not the most stylish and most likely not the most durable product in our review, but if you need a warm, comfortable boot that will tackle fluffy snow drifts and icy slush, then the Momentum is a great choice that will leave you with money to spare.
+As the best value women's winter boot, the Kamik Momentum outshines the rest for its exceptional performance and low price.
+For the third year in a row, it wins our Best Buy award!
+Ideal for casual around-town errands and outdoor chores like dog walking and snow shoveling, it earns top scores in performance metrics.
+It is not the most stylish nor the most durable product in our review, but it will keep you warm and comfortable as you tackle tall snow drifts and icy slush.
+It'll also leave you with more money in your pocket.

-That said, we do have a few complaints about our Best Buy winner: thanks to the rubber toe box, pull cord closure system, and nylon upper, the Momentum looks a bit like a youth snow boot.
-The pull cord system doesn't provide the best fit, the nylon that covers the top of the boot is not waterproof, and the insole often pulls out when taking the boot off.
-However, even with these couple of complaints, we still think that this boot offers amazing bang for your buck, especially considering the high price (upwards of $200) of some of its competitors.
+While there are many features that we love about this boot, we aren't impressed by its style.
+Thanks to its rubber toe box, pull cord closure system, and nylon upper, the Momentum looks a bit like a youth snow boot.
+The pull cord system doesn't provide the best fit while the shaft of the boot is flimsy, lacking support.
+The nylon outer is water resistant at best, while the insole pulls out often pulls when taking it off.
+However, even with these couple of complaints, we still think it provides the best bang for your buck especially when considering the high price of the competition.

 Our Analysis and Hands-on Test Results